magmasource/MAGMA/README.md

 - **`Test_commandLib`** - Is built from the source `./source/test_commandLib.c` and demonstrates how to  perform MELTS calculations by calling the static library functions from a **C code** front end. `Test_commandLib` also demonstrates how to specify MELTS input using command line arguments[.](http://mdp.tylingsoft.com/)
 - **`Test_dynamicLib`** - Is built from the source `./source/test_dynamicLib.f` and demonstrates how to perform MELTS calculations by calling the static library functions from a **FORTRAN code** front end.

-:point_right: **Building the Python package that encapsulates the MELTS CT engine (operating system agnostic)**

-For building the Python package and accessing associated Python notebooks and examples, refer to the [README file in the python subdirectory](https://gitlab.com/ENKI-portal/xMELTS/blob/master/python/README.md).